jrpool/xhrapp-panlex-api/README.md

 ## Installation and Setup

-0. These instructions presuppose that (npm)[npm] is installed.
+0. These instructions presuppose that [npm][npm] is installed.

 1. Make the parent directory of what will be the project’s directory your working directory.

-2. Create the project directory (“projdir”, or whatever you wish to call it) and clone this repository into it, in a single step, by executing:
+2. Clone this repository into it, thereby creating the project directory (“projdir”, or whatever you wish to call it), by executing:

   git clone git@github.com:jrpool/xhrapp.git projdir